Deer

 This deer is widespread and rather common in the western half of North America, from southern Alaska southwards to Baja California and central Mexico.

-The name mule deer refers to its rather large ears, reflected in the specific name, from the Greek hemionos (‘mule’).
+The name mule deer refers to its rather large ears, reflected in the specific name, derived from Ancient Greek hemionos (‘mule’).
 The two names of this deer indicate the main differences between this species and the white-tailed deer (below).

 Mule deer, Badlands National Park, South Dakota.
 (Photo copyright © by Kaj Halberg)